ucdavis/hpccf-docs/docs/general/access.md

 To access an HPC cluster, you connect to it over the internet using a protocol called SSH (Secure Shell).
-SSH lets you control a remote computer from your local terminal.
+SSH allows you to control a remote computer from your local terminal.
 Most HPC clusters require an SSH key pair for authentication instead of a password — the exception is Hive, which also accepts your UC Davis campus passphrase.

 ## How do I connect to a cluster?